 The main characteristics of an organization are as follows:

-For effective functioning of an organization, it should have some rules and regulations.
-Such rules and regulations may be in written term or implied form customary behaviour.
+Rule and Regulations: For effective functioning of an organization, it should have some rules and regulations.
+Such rules and regulations may be in written term or implied form customary behavior.

 The organization process involves the following steps: